FLUX-SE/all_docs/en_US/spat_revolution_doc/6_Spat_Environment_6_5_Input_Transcoder_6_5_Input_Transcoder.md

 Here is an example of decoding an Ambisonics signal using an Input Transcoder module.
 This could also be done in the Master Transcoder section of the graph.

-As mentioned in 'Introduction to Ambisonics' (section 4.7) a decoding stage is absolutely necessary to render Ambisonics encoded audio to speakers.
+As mentioned in [Introduction to Ambisonics](Scene_based_streams.md?id=introduction-to-ambisonics) a decoding stage is absolutely necessary to render Ambisonics encoded audio to speakers.
 It can be done like this without the need of a room.